ADanilychevJr/FinalProj133/README.md

 * cleanData.R - This is where the data cleaning code is.
 * downloadRaw.R - This is where we download all the data and save it to the raw folder

+###Git Help

+Run this ONCE `git clone https://github.com/ADanilychevJr/FinalProj133.git`

+Everytime you start working (before changing any files):
+`git pull origin master`

+When you are satisfied that you finished work and want to send it to the master copy in the cloud:
+`git add "your file name"`
+`git commit -m "some comment about what you added" ` `git push origin master` (This sends to Github)

+#####Extra commands:

+To see your local status:
+`git status` (this shows you what has been changed, committed etc)